 Rather than using simple syrup, Lake opts for orgeat in his Mexican take on the Old Fashioned.
 This rich and cloudy syrup is traditionally made with almonds and orange flower water.
-There are a number of bottled versions on the market—BG Reynolds, Fee Brothers and the appropriately named Orgeat Works each make a stand-up version of the famed Tiki syrup.
+There are a number of bottled versions on the market—BG Reynolds, Fee Brothers and Orgeat Works each make a stand-up version of the famed Tiki syrup.
 However if you plan on making a big batch of Zapateros—or other orgeat drinks like the Mai Tai—it can be a worthwhile endeavor to try your hand at making your own.
 Beyond almonds, orgeat can also be made with nuts like hazelnuts or pistachios.

 Finally, a mix of aromatic and chocolate bitters round the drink out and give it a balanced structure and add depth to the flavor profile.

 Add the mezcal, bourbon, orgeat, Angostura bitters and Aztec chocolate bitters into a mixing glass with ice and stir until well-chilled.